pripakhotness81/notes/README.md

 Secondly, use time management techniques to your advantage.
 Break down your projects into smaller, manageable tasks.
 Then, allocate time for each task, allowing for some flexibility in case things take longer than expected.
 Using a scheduling tool, such as Todoist or Trello, can help keep you organized and on track.

 Lastly, stay organised and disciplined in the way you work.
 Keep your code clean and well-documented, using version control systems like Git to track your changes.
 Following coding best practices, like writing unit tests and using design patterns, will make your work more maintainable and scalable.
 Additionally, don't be afraid to ask for help or to learn from others.
 Collaboration and knowledge sharing are essential for growth and success in programming.

+# 2024-02-27
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' - Sir Tony Hoare.
+This quote reminds us that focusing on optimizing code too early can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
+It's crucial to first ensure code correctness and understand the actual bottlenecks through profiling before optimizing.
+Simplicity and readability should not be compromised for hypothetical performance gains."

+In essence, as a programmer, always remember to write clear, maintainable code first and optimize later when there's concrete evidence that it's needed.